Instructions for Graduate Division Online Application

 Letters of Recommendation

-Please request that your letter writers complete and submit your letters of recommendation via the online Graduate Application system.
+Please request that your letter writers complete and submit your letters of recommendation via the online Graduate Application system by December 3, 2024 (early submissions appreciated).

 GRE Test Scores

-All students must entry or upload test scores for the General GRE on the online application.
-We do not require the subject GRE.
-The GRE's may not be substituted with the GMAT.
+Applicants who want to submit their General GRE test scores should do so on the online application and have an official score report sent to the department so that it ARRIVES BY the application deadline - December 3, 2024.
+We do not require or accept GRE subject tests.
+The GRE may not be substituted with the GMAT.
 Tests should be taken in October, but no later than November.
-Students with scores below 760 on the Quantitative portion of the GRE should retake the test.
-Scores from tests taken before October 2006 are no longer valid.
-If you took the GRE between October 2006 and the time of application, you need to order the reports to be sent to the department.
+Applicants with scores below 165 on the Quantitative portion of the GRE should retake the test.
+Scores from tests taken before October 2020 are no longer valid.
+If you took the GRE between October 2020 and the time of application, you need to order the reports to be sent to the department.
 Make sure that the institution and department codes are correct when ordering reports to be sent.
+If you have taken the GRE more than once, make sure that you enter the correct registration number for the score you would like to be reported on your application - you receive a new registration number every time you take the exam.
+The registration number is crucial to making sure your official score report is appropriately matched to your online application.
+If your GRE score is not properly matched to your application, it may appear as though your application is incomplete.

 CV/Resume and Writing Sample

-CV/resume and/or a writing sample are NOT required and optional for your application.
-You can upload your CV/resume and/or a writing sample onto your online application.
-CV/resume and/or a writing sample will not be accepted via email or the mail
+CV/resumes and/or a writing sample are NOT required and are optional for your application.
+If you would like to submit optional materials, please upload your CV/resumes and/or a writing sample onto your online application in PDF format.
+CV/resume and/or a writing sample WILL NOT be accepted via email or the mail.

 Return to Top